finos/open-source-readiness/docs/bok/OSMM/Introduction.md

 ### 0. Unaware or Prefer Not To Answer

 This is the default.
-Leave this value as-is if you are not aware of how your organisation performs this activity.
+Leave this value as-is if you are not aware of how your organisation performs this activity, or you'd prefer not to give an answer.

 ### 1. Initial